 The Fin Tech Action Plan will help the financial industry make use of the rapid advances in technology such as blockchain and other IT applications and strengthen cyber resilience.
 The impact on payment systems will be at the cutting edge.

 Access our insights

 As a `Friend of GrahamBishop.com' you can easily `scan the horizon’ for politics and economics driving regulatory reform of European financial markets by joining the 'Brussels' Finance Watchers community

 Graham Bishop is honoured to have been awarded a research contract by the European Commission as part of its series of studies on various aspects of euro area sovereign bond markets.

 Graham's contract is intended to illuminate the attitudes of investors toward the euro area sovereign bond markets.
 In particular, this leads to consideration of attitudes towards the potential for a “common euro area safe asset”: what characteristics should it possess and whether it would ameliorate any of the concerns expressed about the features of existing bond markets.

 His proposal for a Temporary Eurobill Fund is one of the range of options in this study.
 His proposal offers a modest, technical but concrete step that can be expanded progressively into a financial, economic and political structure if circumstances develop propitiously.
 This author has developed the TEF plan over several years and has comprehensively updated it in the form of “30 FAQs”.
-Click on the button to download.
+Click to download.